Women's health nurse practitioner

 A women's health nurse practitioner (WHNP) is a nurse practitioner that specializes in continuing and comprehensive healthcare for women across the lifespan with emphasis on conditions unique to women from menarche through the remainder of their life cycle.

 Education and board certification

 Following educational preparation at the master's or doctoral level, WHNPs must become board certified by an approved certification body.
 Board certification must be maintained by obtaining continuing nursing education credits.
-In the US, board certification is provided through the National Certification Corporation (awards the WHNP-BC credential).
+In the US, board certification is provided through the National Certification Corporation (awards the Women's Health Care Nurse Practitioner-Board Certified [WHNP-BC] credential).

 Scope of practice

 WHNPs deliver a range of acute, chronic, and preventive healthcare services: